himanshu1295/himanshu1295/README.md

 ### Intern at Indian Oil Corporation Ltd. (May 2017 - Jun 2017)

-## 🎓 Education

-Bachelor of Technology in Mechanical and Automation Engineering from Amity University (2014 - 2018).

 ## 📜 Certifications

 - Meta Database Engineer by Meta on Coursera.